ascend4/ascend4/HYBRID.md

 - equations directly inside selector `CASE` bodies
 - optional `USE ...` inside cases where that is still convenient
 - transition logic and actions inside the cases
+- sibling case-local relations already replace each other at the ACTIVE-bit level; only the selected case contributes its local relations

 What is **not** yet hardened enough:

+- the validation and diagnostics around more complex replacing case families
 - the full replacing semantics for more complex state-local equation sets
 - nested/richer combinations that would let us express arbitrary resting or contact states without worrying about the active-case DAE shape